Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Introduction

+We will prove that $\Phi[n,m]=0$ whenever $m>n$ and that $\Phi[n,n]\neq 0$, which means that the right hand side of \eqref{eq:analytic functor} is the evaluation at $\tilde{H}^*(X)$ of a polynomial functor of degree $n$.

-The associated graded is necessary here since on right hand side of \eqref{eq:analytic functor} maps $f:X\to X'$ act via $f^*:\tilde{H}^*(X')\to \tilde{H}^*(X)$, while on the left the induced action does not in general factor through the cohomology of $X$.
-Namely, the appropriate Torelli group may act nontrivially -- see Remark \ref{rmk:extensions}.
+\begin{rmk} The associated graded is necessary here.
+For example when $X = \bigvee_{i=1}^g{S^1}$ is a wedge of circles, both sides of \eqref{eq:analytic functor} are representations of $\Out(F_g)$, but the right hand side always factors through a representation of $\GL_g(\Z)$, while on the left hand side this is in general not the case without taking the associated graded -- see Remark \ref{rmk:extensions}. \end{rmk}

-\begin{rmk} If we take in the previous theorem $X = \bigvee_{i\in I} S^d$ a wedge of equidimensional spheres, it follows that the resulting cohomology only depends on the parity of the dimension $d$ up to a shift in degrees.
-This echoes a similar observation made by Pirashvili \cite{Pir00} in the case of a single sphere, as well as known calculations for configuration spaces of spheres and affine spaces.

-Furthermore, the difference between even and odd spheres is entirely due to the Koszul sign appearing when permuting tensors in a graded vector space.
-See Remark \ref{rmk:small partitions} below for a concrete implication.